 There are lots of recipes online for basbousa some call for milk some for buttermilk some even add all-purpose flour to it, but this recipe is - in my humble opinion- the best and closer to what is served in Egypt.

 Basbousa is sold in every corner in Egypt.
 Each bakery shop has its own lovely basbousa.
 It has a secret that has been not revealed yet, but we are trying and will continue to try and we will never stop.
 Determination is the KEY 🔑to success.

-This is a recipe that I’ve made probably a hundred times throughout my U.S. life.
+This is a recipe that I've made probably a hundred times throughout my U.S. life.
 I've made a couple of enhancements and achieved a very satisfying result so far.
-It is not thick, it is not overly sweetened, the coconut flavor is not overpowering and it is moist and tender and keeps moist and tender for a as long as you want.
+It is not thick, it is not overly sweetened, the coconut flavor is not overpowering and it is moist and tender and keeps moist and tender for a as long as you have it.

 I've used a couple of tricks I've learned so far: